SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 S. Rowell Dep.

-Scammell, Alexander
+Scammel(l), Alexander

 Durham

 Takes cannon, Dec.
-15; Note: According to Theodore Chase, The Attack on Fort William and Mary, Historical New Hampshire, Vol. XVIII, No. 1 (April, 1963) at 31, Scammel hauled down the British flag during the Dec.
-15 raid.
+15; Note: According to Theodore Chase, “The Attack on Fort William and Mary,” HNH vol. 18, no. 1, p.
+31, Scammell hauled down the British flag during the Dec.
+15 raid (no source given).
 Later the Continental Army's Adjutant General.
 Died of battle wounds in British captivity at the time of the Battle of Yorktown.
+A State of New Hampshire roadside historical marker in Dover honors Scammell (or, more precisely, the Scammell Bridge)

 Seveay, Isaac